 What’s most fascinating about Thomas Jeffersons Poplar Forest?
 Seeing the care (and millions) with which the house is being lovingly and painstakingly restored to how Jefferson envisioned it.
 It’s also intriguing to see photos of how the house looked in the 1960’s, to picture what it would be like to live in the home of one of America’s greatest thinkers, and to imagine what—like at Monticello—came so close to being lost to the ravages of time and the elements.

-Admission to Poplar Forest is $14 for adults/seniors, $7 for college students with ID, $6 for teens (12-18), and $2 for youth (6-11).
+Admission to Thomas Jeffersons Poplar Forest is $16 for adults, $14 for seniors and military with ID, $8 for college students with ID and teens (12-18), and $4 for youth (6-11).
 The admission fee includes a guided tour of the house, as well as the use of a hand-held GPS/video guide which you can view as you walk around the grounds.